Safiraqolbii/Safiraqolbii/README.md

-Hi, I’m @Safiraqolbii u can call me Safira, I’m interested in AI, Remote Sensing, and Photogrammetry.
+Hi, I’m @Safiraqolbii u can call me Safira, I’m interested in Programming, Remote Sensing, and Photogrammetry.
 Currently I'm learning to code in python and anylize SAR Data I’m looking for a job and a scholarship to boost my experiences.

 📫 How to reach me:
 - email: safiranq22@gmail.com